nashkenazi/awaf-policy-validator/README.md

 # Overview

 F5 research team has created a tool that provide easy and fast way to integrate their security testing into their SDLC,\
-That will ensure their applications are protected and safe with F5 WAF to the basic security level, before releasing to production.\
+That will ensure their applications are protected and safe  to the basic security level, before releasing to production.

 # How it Works